kaszpurk/learning-journal/growth-mindset.md

-# What is a growth mindset?
+# What a Growth Mindset means to me
 We've all been there.
 Banging our head against a wall, feeling beat down or like a winning team in the locker room at half-time down by 3-nil.
 The emotions include guilt, shame, embarassment, anger, frustration...**FAILURE**.

 ## There's a moment